Healthy Homes Assessment Te Hauke

 Rental Property Home Assessments Te Hauke

-Rental property areas affected with Health Homes Standard.
+Property rental areas that are affected by Health Homes Standard.
 Healthy Homes Standard in Te Hauke include each:

 • Living Room